The MEDA Team - Operations

 Languages - Clara is fluent in English and proficient in Korean.

-Languages ‒ Daniel is fluent in English, French and Spanish.
+Languages - Fluent in English, Portuguese and Spanish

 JENNIFER FERRERI, Senior Project Manager

 Role at MEDA - At MEDA, Jennifer is responsible for managing long-term projects and providing technical assistance to consultancies with a specific focus on expanding access to finance, savings mobilization and digital financial services.

 Experience - Jennifer has over 12 years of experience in the financial services industry, including investment banking, financial tool development and training, digital financial services and microfinance.
 Before joining MEDA full-time, she spent a year in Zambia working with MEDA's mobile financial services partner, Zoona, consulting on branchless banking agent network development and training, e-voucher implementation for agriculture and other product development.
 Jennifer brings experience working with microfinance associations and institutions, designing trainings to build network capacity, track financial indicators and develop business strategy and planning.
 During her tenure at MEDA she has managed projects focused on linking savings groups to financial institutions, capacity building at microfinance institutions, using electronically delivered subsidies for the delivery of health goods, designing mobile money pilots for agricultural value chains.
 Jennifer obtained a BS from Smith College in International Relations/Government and an MA in International Development from the George Washington University, with a focus in post-conflict reconstruction.

 Languages - Jennifer is fluent in English and proficient in Spanish; she is learning French.

 JENNIFER KING, Senior Project Manager